 Donna Reed is a pop culture classic, the quintessential TV mom.
-On the anniversary of her death, we remember the actress behind the icon.
+On the anniversary of her death Jan.
+14, 1986, we remember the actress behind the icon.

 Still, sometimes it just feels good to look back at those idyllic days of long ago, when every family was just right… at least, according to the television.
 And one of the most perfect TV families?
 The Stones, immortalized on The Donna Reed Show.

-Reed was a movie star, too, with dozens of films on her resume, including classics like Frank Capra's It's a Wonderful Life in which she co-starred with James Stewart.
+She was a movie star, too, with dozens of films on her resume, including classics such as Frank Capra's It's a Wonderful Life in which she co-starred with James Stewart.

-And she was an Oscar winner, taking home the award for Best Supporting Actress for her fine work in 1953's From Here to Eternity.
+And she was an Oscar winner, taking home the award for best supporting actress for her fine work in 1953's From Here to Eternity.
 The film, set in Hawaii in months before Pearl Harbor, follows the stories of soldiers – played by Burt Lancaster, Montgomery Clift, Frank Sinatra and Ernest Borgnine.
 The women in their lives are portrayed by Deborah Kerr and Reed.
-Anyone who thinks of Donna Reed solely as a mom should take a look at her decidedly unmotherly performance.
+Anyone who thinks of Reed solely as a mom should take a look at her decidedly unmotherly performance.

 Reed continued working after The Donna Reed Show, too.
 One notable role was a season-long stint as Miss Ellie on Dallas.
 Reed took on the role after its originator, Barbara Bel Geddes, left the show – and then she was unceremoniously booted when Bel Geddes decided to come back.